jason-erb/jason-erb.com/cv/jason-erb.md

 * **Contributions:** Boost, CMake, wxWidgets
 * Constituted half of the embedded software team for a touch-screen water-testing device, seeing it through its first several production releases
 * Internationalized code, automated text extraction and substitution, and added Korean support to the touch-screen keyboard (requiring a crash course on the Hangul alphabet and combining character logic)
-* Added a needed HTML usage reporting feature by writing XSLT transforms for XML data
+* Delivered a needed HTML reporting feature by writing XSLT transforms on XML data
 * Robustified the software by systematically identifying and fixing all resource leaks

 #### **PYXIS Innovation** | Kingston ON CA